This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The boardwalk running along Mission Beach to Pacific Beach can get very lively.
 It might not be the ideal place to stay in San Diego, especially with younger kids.

-In fact, you won’t find a lot of hotels in San Diego along the boardwalk; it’s mostly beach rentals, and the odd backpacker or hotel thrown in between.
+In fact, you won’t find a lot of hotels in San Diego along the boardwalk; it’s mostly beach rentals, and the odd backpacker or hotel threw in between.